echonax07/Data_augmentation/readme.md

 ![Policy flow chart]( flowcharts/Policy_flowchart.jpg "Policies")
 *      Policy distribution if  ` --policy=all ` is used

-There are five types of augmentation available in the project:
+There are six types of augmentation available in the project:
 Policy  | Description
 ------------- | -------------
 DA-1  | One of Spatial Transforms and then one of Non Spatial Transforms